Robotic Blimp Could Explore Hidden Chambers of Great Pyramid of Giza

 The problem is that (understandably) we’re not going to just start blowing holes in the Great Pyramid to see what’s going on.
 In 2002, Egyptologists used a custom exploration robot (made by iRobot, in fact) to explore a small shaft leading out of the Queen’s Chamber in the Great Pyramid that was sealed by a door.
 Rather than try to open the door, likely destroying it in the process, the robot drilled a tiny hole just large enough to poke a camera through in an effort to do the minimum amount of irreversible damage to the only wonder of the ancient world that we’ve got left.
 All that they found on the other side was another door, but the point is that if we want to explore the pyramid, we’re going to have to do it through holes that are as tiny as possible.

 French research institutes Inria and CNRS are working with ScanPyramids to develop an exploration robot that can squeeze through a tiny hole while still maximizing the amount of exploration that it can do once it’s through.
-The concept that they’ve come up with is a robotic blimp that can be stuffed through a 3.5-centimer hole, unfold and inflate itself, and then explore large areas before deflating and escaping again.
+The concept that they’ve come up with is a robotic blimp that can be stuffed through a 3.5-centimeter hole, unfold and inflate itself, and then explore large areas before deflating and escaping again.

 This system consists of two robots, both of which are small enough to fit through the 3.5-cm diameter hole drilled through as much ancient monument that you should probably not disturb as is necessary.
 The first is a tubular robot equipped with an omnidirectional camera that goes in first to survey the area, sending back high resolution pictures.